mhaidarhanif/rewinds/README.md

 These are also the primary prerequisites for you to learn, understand, and use with this Rewinds stack.
 (Architecture diagram can help later on here)

 ## Complete Tech Stack

+The complete stack includes TypeScript, Remix & Remix Auth, React, Tailwind CSS, Radix UI, Zod, Conform, Prisma ORM, PlanetScale, and Vercel.
+But this repo also attempt to learn from Next.js, tRPC, GraphQL, NestJS, Passport, Swagger (OpenAPI), and others as well.

 Legends: